Kiffhost/exalted-scripture-understanding/Charms/Lunar/Stamina/Endurance/Incomparable Bezoar Nature.md

 Prerequisite Charms:
   - "[[Scorpion-and-Toad Absolution]]"
 ---
-The Lunar has tasted countless deadly venoms, becoming one with their Essence.
+The Lunar has tasted countless deadly venoms, becoming one with their [[Essence]].
 She’s immune to the poisons of every animal whose shape she possesses.
-When she uses the Stamina Excellency to add dice on rolls to resist poison, reduce its cost to one mote per two dice.
+When she uses the [[Stamina]] Excellency to add dice on rolls to resist poison, reduce its cost to one mote per two dice.